 Project-based vouchers can generally be attached to no more than 25% of the units in a property or 25 units, whichever is greater (project cap), although there are several exceptions to this requirement.
-The limitation does not apply to properties with four units or less, units exclusively housing seniors (62 years or older) or families with a member with a disability, and units whose residents are receiving supportive services units housing households eligible for one or more supportive services available to all families receiving PBV assistance in the project.
+The limitation does not apply to properties with units exclusively housing seniors (62 years or older) or units housing households eligible for one or more supportive services available to all families receiving PBV assistance in the project.